Fields of dimension one algebraic over a global or local field need not be of type $C_{1}$: Statements of the main results

 \begin{theo} For each prime number $p$, there exists an algebraic extension $E _{p}$ of the field $\mathbb{Q}$ of rational numbers, such that {\rm dim}$(E _{p}) \le 1$, the finite extensions of $E _{p}$ are not $C _{1}$-fields, and $E _{p}$ is endowed with a Henselian valuation $v$ whose residue field $\widehat E _{p}$ is of characteristic $p$. \end{theo}

-Before continuing with our presentation, note that by a Henselian valuation of a field $K$, we mean a nontrivial Krull valuation $v$ that extends uniquely, up-to equivalence, to a valuation $v _{L}$ on each algebraic extension $L$ of $K$.
-When such a valuation exists, $(K, v)$ is called a Henselian field.
+As usual, by a Henselian valuation of a field $K$, we mean a nontrivial Krull valuation $v$ that extends uniquely, up-to equivalence, to a valuation $v _{L}$ on each algebraic extension $L$ of $K$.
+When $v$ is Henselian, $(K, v)$ is called a Henselian field.
 Our next result, stated below, shows that the class of separable (algebraic) extensions of Henselian discrete valued\footnote{In what follows, we write briefly "HDV" instead of "Henselian discrete valued".} fields with finite residue fields contains fields of dimension $\le 1$, which are not of type $C _{1}$.

 \begin{theo} Let $(K, v)$ be an {\rm HDV}-field with a quasifinite residue field.
 Then there exists an extension $E$ of $K$ in $K _{\rm sep}$, such that {\rm dim}$(E) \le 1$ and finite extensions of $E$ are not $C _{1}$-fields.
-Moreover, $E$ can be chosen so that there be a sequence $f _{n}$, $n \in \mathbb{N}$, of $E$-forms without nontrivial zeroes over $E$, which are subject to the following restrictions:
+Moreover, $E$ can be chosen so that there is a sequence $f _{n}$, $n \in \mathbb{N}$, of $E$-forms subject to the following restrictions: